We work with more than 300 partners to bring you better travel deals

 The summer months, May through October, make up the low season.
 There are high levels of humidity and rainfall during this period.
 If you can brave the weather then this is the perfect time to book and save.
 Cheap flights to Puerto Plata and accommodation discounts are more readily available.

-When is the best time to book flights to Puerto Plata?
+When is the best time to book a flight to Puerto Plata?

 The price you pay for your flight to Puerto Plata may vary depending on when you book.
 For the best chance of a lower fare, look to book 46 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.